 Seeing as Stage 2 Meaningful Use calls for providers to allow 5 percent of patients access to their EHR online, the developments in these patient Web portals is going to be important.
 There’s no doubt about that.
 About 105 primary care physicians and more than 13,000 of their patients participated in this OpenNotes trial.
 According to the study, nearly every patient with access to their notes for the study wanted to keep seeing them, despite privacy concerns.
 And the study said that three U.S. practices had no issue with more note-taking time.

-“We were thrilled by what we learned,” said Dr. Tom Delbanco, to the Chicago Tribune.
+“We were thrilled by what we learned,” Dr. Tom Delbanco told Reuters.
 Delbanco worked on the study at Beth Israel Deaconess Medical Center in Boston.
 “We had no clue that so many patients would read their notes, and that they would be both as enthusiastic and report so many clinically important changes in their behavior.”

 The study also stated that between one-quarter and one-third of patients still had privacy concerns about having the notes online, but 99 percent wanted to keep their access after the study ended.